In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 In rain, just crank up the brightness intensity and you're good to go under a cloudy day.

-The Sig ROMEO 5 features a simple 2 MOA center dot
+In addition, the Sig ROMEO 5 red dot features a simple 2 MOA center dot.

 The 2 MOA dot is pretty standard for most red dots this size for close target acquisition.

-At 100 yards, once the dot is zeroed, the 2 MOA red dot covers about 2" circle and it's just as accurate as an Aimpoint Micro (assume proper mount & zero).
+At 100 yards, once the dot is zeroed, the 2 MOA red dot covers about a 2" circle, and it's just as accurate as an Aimpoint Micro (assume proper mount & zero).

 Reticle Brightness Settings

-Under a hot sunny day, the Sig Romeo 5 reticle is visible on max daylight setting.
+On a hot sunny day, the Sig Romeo 5 reticle is visible in the max daylight setting.
+With many illumination options available, you wouldn't struggle with aiming in bright light conditions.

-On a cloudy day, the reticle appears starbursted if the brightness is cranked up too high (recommend cranking it back down until it's right for you)
+On a cloudy day, the reticle appears starbursted if the brightness is cranked up too high (I recommend cranking it back down until it's right for you).

 Battery Life